Democracy and Cultural Diversity in Indonesia

 Back to top

-Participants will reside in university-owned hotel, Wisma MM UGM, in twin bed rooms with private bathroom and toilet, air-conditioning, and free Wi-Fi connection and will be provided three meals daily throughout the period of residency.
+Participants will reside in university-owned hotel, Wisma MM UGM, in twin bed rooms with private bathroom and toilet, air-conditioning, and free Wi-Fi connection and will be provided breakfast and lunch daily and some dinners throughout the period of residency.

 Back to top